 Start by asking if there is a documented Risk Assessment as to why there is no need for an RCD on a socket outlet.
 If there is, then you’re good to go and any UPS is good for this scenario.
 You can use isolated (floating or N-E bonded) or non-isolated depending upon your requirements.

-If there is not a risk assessment in place then we need to check if there is an RCD fitted.
+If there is no risk assessment in place then we check if there is an RCD fitted.
 If not, or unknown, then in order to provide the safest environment, the solution is a truly floating isolated UPS.
 Granted, if no RCD is in place, fitting any UPS does not make the situation less safe, it’s just that a floating isolated UPS does make it safe.

-If there is an RCD fitted, and no risk assessment has been carried out, then you must not use any NE bonded system.
+If there is an RCD fitted, and no risk assessment has been carried out, then you must not use any NE bonded system NOTE 1.
 This removes the safety aspect of the RCD.

 According to the 2018 Wiring regulations there needs to be an RCD fitted on any sub 32A circuit.
 This will cause power to be removed if earth leakage of over 30mA is detected.
 Any standard UPS will not interfere with the operation of the RCD, however an isolated UPS will prevent the RCD from operating.

 However, a floating isolated system, where Neutral and Earth are not connected provides a safe electrical environment.
 In situations where an RCD should be installed, for example there is water required by the application, and the electrical infrastructure is unknown (for example older installations to which RCD was not a mandatory requirement), floating isolated UPS provide the ideal solution.